Scalar perturbation and density contrast evolution in $f(Q,C)$ gravity: Introduction

 This paper is organized as follows:

 We begin with a brief introduction of $f(Q, C)$ gravity in Section \ref{II}, followed by a description of the background evolution in FLRW-spacetime in Section \ref{III}.
 In Section \ref{IV}, we develop the scalar metric perturbation for $f(Q, C)$ gravity.
 Next, in Section \ref{V}, we discuss the perturbation of the connection field equation and conservation equation and derive the expression of $G_{eff}$ for $f(Q, C)$ gravity.
-In Section \ref{VI}, we discuss density growth and growth index.
+In Section \ref{VI}, we discuss density growth and growth index parameters along with figures comparing a few $f(Q,C)$ models with $\Lambda$CDM.
 Finally, in section \ref{VII} we conclude the paper.
 The detailed calculations are provided in separate appendices at the end.

 In our notation, the Greek indices run from $0$ to $3$ representing spacetime coordinates, while Latin indices run from $1$ to $3$ representing spatial coordinates.
 We also used the convention $\kappa^2=8\pi G$.
 The quantities $\mathring{( \quad )}$ are calculated with respect to the Levi-Civita connection, $\mathring{\Gamma}$.